 Duration: 45 mins – 1 hr

 Regulations: Signs ask that you don’t climb the cliffs around the falls and river.
 Pets are permitted.
-This is bear country, so use proper food storage methods and keep an eye on kids and pets.

-Our adventure to Memorial Falls began on a sunny winter morning.
+Our first adventure to Memorial Falls began on a sunny winter morning.
 The temps were below freezing and the forest sat under a fresh blanket of snow, so we found ourselves to be the only ones at the trail that day.

 The trail begins by the river with a bridge leading over it.
 Views from the path were pretty from the start as we walked along the river surrounded by pines and rocky cliffs.
 Even though it slow going through the deep drifts at points, the glistening snow made the hike even more stunning.

-Most of the path to the falls was uphill, but nothing too strenuous.
+Most of the path to the falls is uphill, but nothing too strenuous.
 When there isn’t snow covering the trail, there are some rocky spots.
 Eventually, we came to the lower falls, which is the larger of the cascades.
 There is a small wooden bridge that crosses below Memorial Falls, and there are some nice spots around the falls to take photos or sit and take a break.
 The frigid winter temperatures had the falls almost completely frozen and it was beautiful!

 From across the bridge, we cut back across the hillside on the trail that leads further up the valley to the upper falls.
 To reach the upper cascades, it’s only a few more minutes of walking from the lower falls.
 This cascade was much smaller and there were many fallen trees across the river.
 From here, hikers can continue up the valley a ways or turn around to head back the same way to the parking area.
 We continued a short ways to take in more of the winter scenery but turned back when we tired of trudging through the snow.